JohnSundell/Unbox/README.md

 What all these techniques share is that you never have to manually exit out of an initializer (which in Swift requires you to assign default values to all stored properites, generating a lot of unwanted boilerplate).

-Instead, if an error occurs, the currently used `Unboxer` is marked as failed, which in turn will cause `nil` to be returned from the `Unbox()` function call that triggered the unboxing process.
-Optionally, you can also chose to call `UnboxOrThrow()` when starting the unboxing process to use Swift 2-style error handling in case of an error.
+Instead, if an error occurs, the currently used `Unboxer` is marked as failed, which in turn will cause the `Unbox()` function call that triggered the unboxing process to throw an `UnboxError`.

 #### Missing or invalid required properties
 If a non-optional property couldn’t be unboxed, this will automatically cause the current `Unboxer` to be marked as failed.